pmqueiroz/desafio-tecnico-cubos/README.md

 <br>
 <div align="center">
-    Web platform to serch movies integrated with TMDB Api made with React.js using create-next-app and Typescript
+    Web platform to serch movies integrated with TMDB Api made with React.js using NextJs and Typescript
 </div>